Bulls beat top-seeded Celtics 111-97 to take 2-0 series lead - News 12 Now

+BOSTON (AP) — The Chicago Bulls talked often during the regular season about believing they had the personnel to play as a physically imposing team.

+Their output has caught up to those desires so far during the postseason.

-BOSTON (AP) — Jimmy Butler scored 22 points, Rajon Rondo finished one rebound shy of a triple-double and the Chicago Bulls beat the Boston Celtics 111-97 on Tuesday night to take a 2-0 lead in their series against the No. 1 seed in the Eastern Conference.
+Jimmy Butler scored 22 points, Rajon Rondo finished one rebound shy of a triple-double and the Bulls beat the Boston Celtics 111-97 on Tuesday night to take a 2-0 lead in their series against the No. 1 seed in the Eastern Conference.

-Butler added eight rebounds and eight assists.
-Rondo’s night ended with 11 points and 14 assists on a night when all five Bulls starters reached double figures.
+While some might be shocked by how Chicago has played as a No. 8 seed that was just 41-41, Butler made it clear he’s not one of those folks.

+“I’m not surprised because everybody’s so locked in right now,” said Butler, who added eight rebounds and eight assists.

 The Bulls host Game 3 on Friday.